danielhenrymantilla/safe-manually-drop.rs/README.md

      1. Then, transitively running the drop glue for each and every (active) field of the type.

-## The `Drop` trait
+### The `Drop` trait

-is basically the `PrependedDropGlue` trait mentioned above.
+is basically the `PrependDropGlue` trait mentioned above.

 ### Having drop glue _vs._ `impl`ementing `Drop`

-Notice how, since this is just about manually prepending custom drop glue at some layer type, the moment the type gets wrapped within another one, that other one shall "inherit" this drop glue by structural composition, and won't need, itself, to repeat that `impl PrependedDropGlue`.
+Notice how, since this is just about manually prepending custom drop glue at some layer type, the moment the type gets wrapped within another one, that other one shall "inherit" this drop glue by structural composition, and won't need, itself, to repeat that `impl PrependDropGlue`.

 To better illustrate this, consider the following case study: the drop glue of [`Vec<_>`][`Vec`] &
 [`String`]: